Welcome

 Creation of Joint Tenancy

-Joint tenancy must be expressly stated in the deed or will, using clear language such as “as joint tenants with right of survivorship.”
-If the language is ambiguous, courts presume a tenancy in common.
+Joint tenancy must be expressly stated in the deed or will, using clear language such as “to A and B as joint tenants with right of survivorship” (or similar).

 Severance of Joint Tenancy

-A joint tenancy can be severed, converting it into a tenancy in common.
-Severance occurs if any of the four elements is destroyed, most commonly by the sale or transfer of a joint tenant’s interest.
+A joint tenancy can be severed, converting the affected share into a tenancy in common.
+Severance occurs if any of the four conditions is destroyed, most commonly by the sale or transfer of a joint tenant’s interest.

 Key Term: Severance